04/12/2019 Amendment approved by Chancellor

 - facilities management.

-- The community members should represent the interests of the surrounding community with respect to health and protection of the environment and should be knowledgeable in the basic principles of microbiology and recombinant DNA technology, or capable of assimilating these principles within the context of their applicability to the surrounding community and the general public.
+- The community members should represent the interests of the surrounding community with respect to health and protection of the environment and should be knowledgeable in the basic principles of microbiology and recombinant nucleic acid technology, or capable of assimilating these principles within the context of their applicability to the surrounding community and the general public.
 Individuals with the following expertise and/or job descriptions should be considered:

 - officials of state or local public health or environmental protection agencies, or